WHY Smart Plugins

 - AI without context drifts even faster

-AI adds a new problem: the pace of change
+AI adds a new problem: fragmented work

 What Smart Plugins are

-Smart Plugins are built on the Smart Environment approach:
+Smart Plugins are built on Smart Environment:

 - local-first by default